 Established in Sep.
-2019, the Fender Play Foundation is a not-for-profit 501(c)(3) solely dedicated to increasing access to music education through innovative & sustainable programs that put instruments & learning tools directly in the hands of students & teachers.
+2019, the Fender Play Foundation is a not-for-profit 501(c)(3) public charity solely dedicated to increasing access to music education through innovative & sustainable programs that put instruments & learning tools directly in the hands of students & teachers.

 It’s critical that we keep teachers, students and families engaged and playing.
 Our focus is on building a scalable, sustainable model for music education.
 We are starting in middle school and hope to extend the program to elementary and high school.